jaredly/j3/Roadmap.md

   but there's a question, of like different ways to render those templates.
 Like it could be "just show the result" or "
+- [ ] UMMM ok so I'm getting distracted by looking up lexical's API and stuff because I think I do want some rich text editor, not really markdown.
+So I can have rich embeds.

 buuuuuut also, can we not agree that I super need tests?